apollographql/apollo/docs/source/tutorial/resolvers.md

 description: Start here for the Apollo fullstack tutorial
 ---

 It's time to finally leverage all the data sources logic in our graph's resolvers.
-Resolvers provide the instructions for turning a GraphQL operation into data.
+Resolvers provide the instructions for turning a graph operation into data.
 They are functions that fetch or modify data from underlying data sources for fields in a schema type.
 There are a few things to note about resolver functions.

 1. A resolver function must bear the same name as the field it operates on.
 2. A resolver function must return the type of data that was specified in the schema field.